Catholic Schoolhouse Tour 2: Week 20

 - Is it warm enough for sidewalk chalk yet?
 Go outside and draw a hopscotch with the days of the week written in the squares.
 Then recite the song/days of the week as you hopscotch!

 - Calendars are everywhere in our world.
-We have several in our house, and we see them hung in doctors offices, stores and friends houses.
+We have several in our house, and we see them hung in doctors’ offices, stores, and friends’ houses.
 Every time you see a calendar, quiz your students and see if they can say all the days of the week in order!

 Language Arts